sergei-doroshenko/cdk-sam/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CDK with SAM TypeScript project

-This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.